Starting a business in Spain

 If you want to be your own boss, you may want to consider becoming a freelancer (autónomo), which means you don't need to register as a company.
 To become self-employed in Spain, you have to:

-- Apply for a business licence at the nearest municipality or Gestión Tributaria office.
+• Apply for a business license at the nearest municipality or Gestión Tributaria office.

-Your region's compliance services may then make an audit of your company's equipment and premises before issuing a compliance certificate.
+Your region's compliance services may audit your company's equipment and premises before issuing a compliance certificate.

-Whether you plan to work as a freelancer or run your own company, it's advisable to consult a gestor (tax advisor).
+Whether you plan to work as a freelancer or run your own company in Spain, it's advisable to consult a gestor (tax advisor).
 Most companies use a gestor to file their quarterly returns.
 The tax system is complex, and rules tend to change frequently.

 Freelancers in Spain

-Many freelancers file VAT (modelo 303) themselves and ask a gestor to handle yearly income tax (RENTA).
+Many freelancers in Spain file VAT (modelo 303) themselves and ask a gestor to handle yearly income tax (RENTA).

 Advantages and disadvantages of being self-employed in Spain